Part 4: Agents and computer use

 Agents in coding tools

-That does not remove your responsibility.
-It changes where you spend time.
-You spend less time copying code and more time checking diffs, reading the tool output, and deciding whether the direction still matches the project.
+That doesn't remove your responsibility, but it changes where you spend time.
+You spend less time copying code and more time checking diffs.
+You also read the tool output and decide whether the direction still matches the project.

 In the earlier demos, the same pattern shows up several times:

-• Copilot reads the project and refactors App.jsx
+npmcommands, and edits Vite files - Copilot reads the project and refactors

 To learn more about agents

-The public README points to two learning resources:
+In the public README, we point to two learning resources:

 Use those if you want to understand function calling and tool use directly instead of only through a coding product.